Friends Are Like Seashells Monochromatic Pink CAS Card CCS423

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 It's Tuesday and time for a new challenge over at CAS Colours & Sketches.
-This is my first proper post as a full-time design team member and am thrilled to be joining these lovely ladies!
-Jeanne is hosting this month and our first challenge of the new year is a colour challenge:
+Samantha is hosting this month and this week we have a colour challenge:

 Here's the low-down on today's card: